 As first step in the graphic a shape with the style ofbTitle is searched in the page.
-The textual content till : is the module name.
-If it starts with # the page is disabled (not to createExprPins(...)
+The textual content till: is the module name.
+If it starts with # the page is disabled (not to evaluate).
+The module name is searched in idx0dgMd1.
+It is found or new created and stored there as odgModule instance.
+A module can be read from some pages in one file or also dispersed to several odg files.